Weddings on a budget

 Plus planning for a winter wedding means you've already factored in the British weather!

-Here are some of the key questions to ask before signing - hopefully they'll help you find a suitable but cheap wedding venue:
+Some of the key questions to ask before signing are below – hopefully they'll help you find a suitable but cheap wedding venue:

 - How much is corkage?